How To Update Garmin Maps – An Easy Guide

 Most manufacturers release new map updates a few times each year.
 Depending on the device that you own these may well be free to registered users.
 If they’re not free then it may well be worth purchasing an update every so often to ensure that your map details are correct.
 As a bare minimum with a sat nav purchase you typically get at least one free map update within 30 days of purchase.

 How To Update Garmin Maps

 Today, the process is much easier as the map updates are only a click and a download away.
 The process is typically managed through the manufacturers own propriety software.
-This is custom designed to ensure that your little device is kept happy.
+This is custom-designed to ensure that your little device is kept happy.
 What they don’t tell you though is that the whole process can sometimes seem to last as long as the CD in the mail took to arrive.
-For some reason a number of Gps map updates are notoriously slow to transfer onto your sat nav.
+For some reason, a number of Gps map updates are notoriously slow to transfer onto your sat nav.
 I’m not too sure why this is, as the file sizes themselves are fairly small in comparison.
-Perhaps I shall investigate further in a future post, but for now it’s suffice to say that it can be more than a little annoying having to wait so long.
+Perhaps I shall investigate further in a future post, but for now, it suffices to say that it can be more than a little annoying having to wait so long.
 Take a look at the problems I encountered on the TomTom Go 500.

 Step By Step Guide